Meet the Band

 Celtic Routes History

-Consisting of Anna Linville on fiddle, tin whistle and vocals, Darlene Waldie on accordion, Arturo Tejeda Torres on guitar, and John King on guitar and vocals, Celtic Routes have been impressing audiences throughout southern Alberta with their own brand of Celtic music, including Irish, Scottish and Canadian East Coast music, songs and stories.
-They have performed at the Water Valley Celtic Music Festival, Lethbridge Folk Festival, New West Theatre’s Arts in the Park Summer Concert Series, Delta Calgary South and are regular performers at Lethbridge Folk Club events.
-They can often be seen at various other venues in southern Alberta, including cultural events at the Southern Alberta Ethnic Association (Heritage Day, Celebrating Everything Scottish), Lethbridge Dragon Boat Festival, pubs (including Theoretically Brewing, Twin Butte General Store, and The Zoo at the University of Lethbridge), as well as various summer pop-up concerts.
-They have also been featured on CKXU Radio in Lethbridge.
+Consisting of Anna Linville on fiddle, tin whistle and vocals, Arturo Tejeda Torres on guitar, Alec Chisholm on pipes, whistles, bodhran and vocals, Connor McCaughtrie on bass, whistle, harmonica and vocals and John King on guitar and vocals, Celtic Routes have been impressing audiences throughout Alberta with their own brand of Celtic music, songs and stories.
+They have performed at the Water Valley Celtic Music Festival, Edson Renaissance Faire, Gathering of the Clans Highland Festival (Sedgewick, Alberta), Lethbridge Folk Festival, and New West Theatre’s Arts in the Park Summer Concert Series, and are regular performers at Lethbridge Folk Club events, including LFC’s 45th Anniversary celebration.
+They can often be seen at various other venues in Alberta, including cultural events at the Southern Alberta Ethnic Association (Heritage Day, Celebrating Everything Scottish), Lethbridge Dragon Boat Festival, pubs (including Theoretically Brewing, Twin Butte General Store, Lost Things Distillery, RavenWolf Brewery, Camrose Legion and Coleman Legion), as well as various summer pop-up concerts.
+They have also been featured on CBC Alberta and CKXU Radio in Lethbridge.
 Their brand of high energy, hand-clapping, toe-tapping, and sometimes heart-tugging shows is their way of sharing the rich culture of Celtic music with the community!

 Anna Linville